- About Us

 In many Buddhist lands, the full moon is a time to gather for prayer and meditation.
 We continue this tradition at the Nyingma Institute through holding a chanting ceremony on full moon nights.
 Join Nyingma students and friends in chanting the Vajra Guru Mantra interspersed with periods of meditation.
 The chant is held in one of our classrooms and is led by a faculty member, from 8 - 9:30 PM.

-Evening meditations will include practices from the Tibetan tradition that increase deep joyful feelings that are not dependent on external circumstances.
+Meditations from the Tibetan tradition will be presented that increase deep joyful feelings that are not dependent on external circumstances.
 (Details and descriptions to be announced.)

 Note that the Institute will be closed for the winter holidays December 18-27.

 December 29, 2014-January 2, 2015, Monday through Friday